-If you unpacked a binary distribution, then you should be able to run it immediately by making the larceny directory your current working directory and invoking ./larceny or perhaps just larceny.
+If you unpacked a binary distribution, then you should be able to run it immediately by making the larceny directory your current working directory and invoking ./larceny.
+(If that does not work, you may need to install some 32-bit libraries on your machine.
+See doc/HOWTO-INSTALL [http://larceny.ccs.neu.edu/doc/HOWTO-INSTALL].)